hourhg,, sand/ivy - 17 - she/her - i like little creatures and conservation

 If you don't have dysphoria that's okay!
 You are a valuable part of the community, and belong here as much as any dysphoric trans person.

-Nonbinary identities have always existed!
-In many non-western cultures they were valued and accepted.
+Identities beyond the western binary have always existed.
 The idea of there being only two genders is a western colonial ideal.

 Nonbinary people are part of the trans community, we always have been!
 Don't exclude us!